-The purpose of the Advanced Certificate in Herbology is to provide the Licensed Acupuncturist the fundamental principles of herbology, extending the scope of practice to include both herbology and acupuncture.
-Designed with the busy professional in mind, the herbology certification program is organized into three distinct phases, and is completed within six semesters.
+The purpose of the Certificate in Chinese Herbal Medicine (CCHM) is to provide the licensed acupuncturist the fundamental principles of herbology, extending the scope of practice to include both herbology and acupuncture.
+Designed with the busy professional in mind, the Certificate in Chinese Herbal Medicine is organized into three distinct phases, and can be completed within six semesters.

 In the second phase, courses present the full range of herbal formulas and their modifications while the student enters the internship and works in conjunction with a licensed supervisor to write formulas for patients.

 In the third and final phase of the program, courses present case studies and advanced topics in internal medicine, while in the clinic, students are managing patients and following their progress.

-The Advanced Certificate in Herbology is a three-year program consisting of 450 didactic hours and 240 clinical hours that qualify the student to complete the NCCAOM exam in Chinese Herbology.
+The Certificate in Chinese Herbal Medicine (CCHM) is a three-year program consisting of 450 didactic hours and 240 clinical hours that qualify the student to complete the NCCAOM exam in Chinese Herbology.